Health and Safety Policy for Removal Company London

 Senior management will provide leadership and resources to embed safety into daily operations.
 Managers must ensure safe systems of work are planned, resourced and communicated.
 Operatives are responsible for following safe working procedures, using personal protective equipment where required and participating in relevant training.
 Customers should be informed about any site-specific hazards before work commences.
 Our local movers in London will undertake pre-move surveys to identify constraints such as narrow staircases, restricted access or potential obstructions and will plan controls accordingly.

+Two removalists dressed in red work uniforms are standing in a bright, empty room with light wooden flooring and white walls.
+They are facing each other, each holding one side of a large, light-colored wooden chest of drawers with three drawers and metallic handles.
+In the background, there is a wooden-framed window with closed blinds on the right, and on the left side, several cardboard boxes are stacked on the floor, indicating a house move process.
+The room appears to be part of a residential property in London, with natural lighting illuminating the scene, and it is part of a home undergoing a professional removal or relocation service by Removal Company London, specialized in household moves within the local area, possibly near postcode SW1 or SW3.
 Equipment and vehicle safety are fundamental.
 Vehicles used in removals are inspected regularly and drivers perform daily checks.
 All moving equipment—dollies, straps, ramps and lifting aids—are maintained, inspected and replaced when necessary.
 Effective load restraint and secure packaging practices are mandatory to prevent shifting in transit.
 Employees must not operate specialized equipment unless trained and authorised; any defects are to be reported immediately so that the equipment can be withdrawn from service until repaired.

 Manual handling risk reduction requires planning, use of aids and team lifts for heavy or awkward items.
 Our policy emphasises elimination or minimisation of manual lifting where possible through mechanical aids.
 When lifting is unavoidable, staff are instructed on correct posture and safe handling principles.
 Supervisors will assess each lift, taking into account weight, shape and route, and confirm that sufficient personnel and equipment are available to complete the task safely.